Gbengard/DevSecOps-Project/README.md

 - **Docker Build**: Builds a Docker image of the application with versioning.
 - **Docker Push**: Pushes the Docker image to a Docker registry (DockerHub).
 - **Trivy Docker Image Scan**: Scans the built Docker image for vulnerabilities.
-- **Update Kubernetes Manifest**: Updates the Kubernetes deployment manifest with the new image version and pushes it to the GitHub repository.
+- **Update Kubernetes Helm Chart**: Updates the Helm chart for deployment and pushes changes to the GitHub repository.

 Additionally, this project is integrated with **ArgoCD** for Continuous Deployment (CD) and monitoring tools like **Prometheus** and **Grafana** for tracking application performance and health.